reddyprasade/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python

-**Section 1:** Getting Started
+**Section 1:** Getting Started Python
-1. Getting Started
+1. Getting Started With Python
-2. Python Arithmetic
+2. What is Python
+3. Why we need Python
+4. Installation with Python
+5. Pip Commends in Python
+6. Introducation to Python
-3. Basic Data Types
+7. Basic Data Types
+8. String
+9. String Methods
+10. Index and Slice and Extended Slice
+11. Type Casting
+12. Data Structures
+13. List and List Methods
+14. Tuples and Tuple Methods
+15. Dictionaries and Methods
+16. Sets and Sets Methods

 **Section 2:** Data Structures
-4: Variables
-5: Lists
-6: Tuples and Strings
-7: Dictionaries and Sets

 8: Numpy Arrays
 9: Pandas DataFrames
 10: Reading and Writing Data